ChenLiu-1996/CitationMap/README.md

 <details>
 <summary>Version 3.0</summary>
 <br>
 I realized a problem with how I used `geopy.geocoders`.
-A majority of the authors' self-entered affiliations include details that are irrelevant to the affiliation itself.
+A majority of the authors' affiliations include details that are irrelevant to the affiliation itself.
 Therefore, they are not successfully found in the system and hence are not converted to geographic coordinates on the world map.

 For example, we would want the substring "Yale University" from the string "Assistant Professor at Yale University".